12 NCAC 09C .0104 AGENCY HEAD RESPONSIBILITIES: CRITICAL INCIDENT REPORTING

 (1) the total number of incidents involving the use of force resulting in death or serious bodily injury;

-(4) whether the incident had previously been reported on the Critical Incident Report (F-27).
+(4) whether the incidents had previously been reported on the Critical Incident Report (F-27).

 History Note: Authority G.S.
 17-6; 17C-15;